 Unlike some cities, Sitka isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sitka are a mix of both white- and blue-collar jobs.
 Overall, Sitka is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Sitka who work in office and administrative support (13.90%), management occupations (12.13%), and healthcare (7.59%).

-Sitka is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Sitka is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.29 minutes getting to work every day.